Last updated: May-ish 2019

 Hello!
-If you’re reading this message please read this page thoroughly, as some of our menu options have changed.
+If you’re reading this message please read this page thoroughly, as some of our menu options continue to change on regular intervals.

 Contacting Me, Generally Speaking